Leafyfied/Retro-Docs-Variable-page/Properties/Transparency.md

 ## Inputs

-You Can Give it a path
+To modify a object Transparency it is required for the object path to be given.

 **Example**